mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What is selection bias?

 Selection bias is the bias introduced by the selection of individuals, groups or data for analysis in such a way that proper randomization is not achieved, thereby ensuring that the sample obtained is not representative of the true population intended to be analyzed.
+For instance, you select only Asians to perform a study on the world population height.
 It is sometimes referred to as the selection effect.
 The phrase "selection bias" most often refers to the distortion of a statistical analysis, resulting from the method of collecting samples.
 If the selection bias is not taken into account, then some conclusions of the study may be false.

 The types of selection bias include: